 But sooner or later, someone is going to request “Wonderwall.”
 You can roll your eyes and play something else, but once it’s been mentioned, you know what the crowd wants and they’re not going to let you off the hook until they’ve heard those iconic four chords played in succession.

-Often thought of as a love song, “Wonderwall” is in fact about an imaginary friend who’s coming to save you.
+Often thought of as a romantic and would make a great ukulele love song, “Wonderwall” is in fact about an imaginary friend who’s coming to save you.

 “Dust In The Wind” by Kansas

 At this point, “Dust In The Wind” is beyond the point of irony and seems to edge on self-caricature.
 An existential anthem about the meaninglessness of it all?
 Now there’s a hit song!

 You might even remember Will Farrell singing it in Old School.

 But yes, become a hit song it did, and considering the sheer talent of Kansas, it’s hardly surprising.
 The acoustic guitar is the centerpiece of the song, and it’s so memorable that even non-guitar players know what song you’re playing before you’ve started singing it.

 There’s no denying that the vocals are brilliant in this song too.

 “Patience” by Guns N’ Roses showed us that acoustic GNR wasn’t half bad.
 And it was kind of foreshadowing in terms of what was to come – especially from Slash, whose creativity seemed to know no bounds.

 So far as songs are concerned, I would be inclined to call it more obligatory than genius.
 Then again, it’s more dynamic and creative than a lot of the cookie-cutter pop we hear these days.

 And you certainly can’t hate some of the guitar playing on this number.